-Use of real estate or significant assets or facilities (i.e. a vehicle, office, vacation property) at a reduced rate or at no cost is not an acceptable gift or benefit.
-Having said that, it has to be recognized that Members of Council will have friends and will develop friendships with individuals who may from time to time have business relationships that will involve the City in some way.
-The purpose of the Code is not to prohibit Members from accepting all invitations to socialize at a vacation property of personal friends.
+Use of real estate or significant assets or facilities (i.e. a vehicle, office, vacation property or club membership) at a reduced rate or at no cost is not an acceptable gift or benefit.
+The purpose of the Code is not to prohibit Members from accepting all invitations to socialize at a vacation property with personal friends at their vacation property, provided the Gift is disclosed in accordance with this Rule.

 Proper caution and diligence must however be exercised when a social function occurs within close proximity to the individual having an issue before City Council or staff for approval.
 It is always prudent to consult with the Integrity Commissioner before accepting or attending at any such engagements.
 Any doubts about the propriety of a gift should be resolved in favour of not accepting it or not keeping it.
 It may be helpful to consult with the Integrity Commissioner when a Member chooses to decline a gift as well as when a recipient may opt to keep a gift.

-An invitation to attend a function where the invitation is directly or indirectly connected with the Member's duties of office is not considered to be a gift but is the fulfillment of an official function or duty.
-An invitation to attend a function with a developer or supplier, however, could be seen as allowing the giver an opportunity to influence the elected official.
+An invitation to attend a function with a developer or supplier could be seen as allowing the giver an opportunity to influence the elected official.
 Such invitations should only be accepted if the invitation is within the scope of permissible gifts and benefits, meaning that Members should not consistently accept invitations from the same individual or corporation and should avoid any appearance of favouritism.